neptune-ai/docs/docs/getting-started/quick-starts/how-to-monitor-live.rst

 ..
 External links

-.. |Create a project| raw:: html

-    <a href="/workspace-project-and-user-management/projects/create-project.html" target="_blank">Create a project in Neptune</a>

-.. |Configure Neptune API token on your system| raw:: html

-    <a href="/security-and-privacy/api-tokens/how-to-find-and-set-neptune-api-token.html" target="_blank">Configure Neptune API token on your system</a>

 .. |how to log other objects and monitor training in Neptune| raw:: html

     <a href="https://neptune.ai/blog/monitoring-machine-learning-experiments-guide" target="_blank">how to log other objects and monitor training in Neptune</a>

-.. |how to connect Neptune to your codebase| raw:: html

-    <a href="/getting-started/integrating-neptune-into-your-codebase/step-by-step-connect-neptune.html" target="_blank">how to connect Neptune to your codebase</a>

-.. |Have Neptune installed| raw:: html

-    <a href="/getting-started/installation/index.html" target="_blank">Have Neptune installed</a>

-.. |Check our integrations| raw:: html

-    <a href="/integrations/index.html" target="_blank">Check our integrations</a>

-.. |Keras integration| raw:: html

-    <a href="/integrations/keras.html" target="_blank">Keras integration</a>

 .. |How to Monitor Machine Learning and Deep Learning Experiments| raw:: html

     <a href="https://neptune.ai/blog/how-to-monitor-machine-learning-and-deep-learning-experiments" target="_blank">How to Monitor Machine Learning and Deep Learning Experiments</a>

-.. |how to install it| raw:: html

-    <a href="/getting-started/installation/install_client.html" target="_blank">how to install it</a>

 .. |run on colab button| raw:: html